Henry Cullen Adams

-Henry Cullen Adams (November 28, 1850 - July 9, 1906) was an American farmer, public administrator, and U.S. congressman from Wisconsin, best known for his support of pure food laws.
-He served two terms in the U.S. House of Representatives from 1903 until his death in 1906.
+Henry Cullen Adams (November 28, 1850 – July 9, 1906) was an American farmer, public administrator, and progressive Republican politician from Dane County, Wisconsin.
+He served the last three years of his life in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district from 1903 until his death in 1906.
+In Congress, he was best known for his support of pure food laws—which protected the interests of Wisconsin dairy farmers.

 Biography

 Adams was born in Verona, New York to Hamilton College professor Benjamin Franklin Adams and Caroline Shepard, but moved to his father's farm in Jefferson County, Wisconsin, when he was an infant.
 The family moved again a few years later to southeastern Dane County, Wisconsin.
 His father was elected to the Wisconsin State Assembly for that area and served in the Assembly in 1862 and 1872.

 Adams attended Albion Academy and then the University of Wisconsin–Madison, but withdrew for health reasons before earning a degree.

 Early career

 After marrying Anne Burkley Norton in 1878, he operated a successful dairy and fruit farm and served as president of the Wisconsin Dairymen's Association.

 He was elected to the Wisconsin State Assembly in 1882, representing the same geographic area that his father had represented, though the districts had been reapportioned.
 He was re-elected in 1883 and in 1884—the first year that Assemblymembers were elected to two-year terms.
 He left office in 1887 and became a member of the Wisconsin Board of Agriculture from 1887 to 95.
 He also held the offices of Wisconsin Superintendent of Public Property from 1889 to 1891, and Food and Dairy Commissioner from 1898 to 1902.